Everything HPR does.

 Customizable No Full UI control

 Structs, properties, and callbacks are referenced by name from C++.
-Renaming them breaks the connection silently.
+Note that satisfying this contract is optional; if you omit any properties or callbacks, the application will still load and run, but you will not receive data or trigger those callbacks.
+Renaming them breaks the connection silently for those specific fields.
 Read READ_ME_BEFORE_MODIFYING_UI.txt before editing.

 What you can change